-WATER MACHINE
+BEVERAGE/WATER MACHINE

 Water machines and regular water fountains are available in the building and may be used by students during the day.
 Students may bring drinks from home.
-These can be consumed in the cafeteria or outside if the student is a walker.
+Beverages other than water can be consumed in the cafeteria or outside if the student is a walker.
 Only water can be consumed in classrooms.